Towards Interpretable Deep Neural Networks for Tabular Data: Implementation Details

 \subsection{Parameter settings}

+For all the models, we use the Optuna library~\footnote{\url{https://optuna.org}} for hyperparameter tuning, the tuning is done on the validation set of each split (5 splits in total).
+For each experiment, the number of iterations is set to 100.
+Random seed = 0

-\textbf{MLP.} We use the Optuna library~\footnote{\url{https://optuna.org}} for neural architecture search and tune on the number of layers in the range of [1, 4], the dimension of the hidden layers (latent\_dim) in the range of [1, 200], the learning rate ($lr$) in the range of [$1e-2$, $5e-3$], and dropout rate ($Dropout$) in the range of [0.0, 0.5].
-The parameter settings for \dsadult are latent\_dim = [97, 30, 7], Dropout = [0.3, 0.35, 0.23], $lr =4e-3$, and $\lambda = 1e-4$ for L1 regularization.
-The parameter settings for \dschurn are latent\_dim = [63, 24], Dropout = [0.4, 0.3], $lr =1e-2$, and $\lambda = 4e-4$ for L1 regularization.
+\textbf{MLP.} We use a fixed architecture for both datasets [100, 64, 32].
+We tune on the learning rate ($lr$) in the range of [$1e-2$, $5e-3$], dropout rate ($Dropout$) in the range of [0.0, 0.5] and Lambda ($\lambda$) in the range of [$1e-7$, $1e-2$] for L1 regularization.

 \textbf{\modelname} Follows the same setting details as MLP for the neural network component, the parameter settings for the sparse autoencoder are the $l1$ coefficient $\alpha = 1e-3$ for \dsadult and \dschurn.